Applies to:

 Scarlett 16i16 and 18i16 4th Gen

-The tables below outline the type of signal and the number of channels each port will pass depending on the setting.
+The tables below outline the type of signal and the number of channels each port will pass, depending on the setting.

 ADAT (Default)

-S/PDIF
+Optical S/PDIF

 Scarlett 18i20 4th Gen

-Below are some tables which outline the type of signal and the number of channels each port will pass depending on the setting.
+Below are some tables which outline the type of signal and the number of channels each port will pass, depending on the setting.

-S/PDIF mode
+Optical S/PDIF

-Dual
+Dual ADAT

 Clarett 4Pre and 8Pre (+, USB, and Thunderbolt)

-RCA
+RCA (Default)

 The optical ports will still send and receive ADAT signals (audio and clock).